 The background of Missions in Laos began while looking into a past mission.
-Susan who is the founder of Missions in Laos has spent years researching a USAF pilot MIA in Laos since 1969.
-She has a POW- MIA bracelet for over 50 years with the pilot’s name and date of loss…
+Susan who is the founder of Missions in Laos has spent a decade researching a USAF pilot MIA in Laos since 1969.
+She has a POW-MIA bracelet for over 50 years with the pilot’s name and date of loss…

 “Lt.
 Col. Carter Luna, 3-10-69” inscribed on it.